galaxybrainco/galaxybrain.co/src/coaching.md

 ## Who we are

 We're <a href="https://www.linkedin.com/in/phildini/">Philip James</a> and <a href="https://www.linkedin.com/in/rosemarydotworld/">Rosemary Campbell</a>, two Bay Area natives who have stood astride the intersection of technology, arts, and leadership for multiple decades.
-We have run engineering teams, run engineering organizations, managed creative projects, produced podcasts and zines and music and webcomics, and studied with industry leaders across the country on how to do all of this as in the most human way possible.
+We have run engineering teams, run engineering organizations, managed creative projects, produced podcasts and zines and music and webcomics, and studied with industry leaders across the country on how to do all of this in the most human way possible.
 We want to share that with you.

 <section class="news-container">
   <h2 class="news-container-header">Max G, Senior Software Engineer</h2>